phillipclapham/neuroweaver/README.md

 **Quick Run**: Spark “Lab’s alive!”
 Log: “Spill, late, chat.”
 Link: “Chaos trips me.”
 Test: “Chaos sparks?”
 Chat saves day.
 Boom—model clicks.

->**Lab Note**: A great way to wind down the day is practicing your pattern recognition skills.
+>**📝 Lab Note**: A great way to wind down the day is practicing your pattern recognition skills.
 Take a few moment to actively seek out patterns in your environment, your life, your thoughts, the world, anywhere that you can find them.
 Take time to reflect on your observations and see if you can spot any connections or trends.
 What do you notice?
 What patterns are emerging?
 What do they tell you?
 Reflect on what you’ve observed and file it away, even if only mentally.
 Over time, you’ll notice that you’re becoming more aware of the patterns in your life and more in tune with the world around you.
 Give it a try and see how it transforms your perception of everything.

 ---